-The history of the GOS campaign in Appendix 1 shows that there is a sorry history with coal companies and environmental protection.
-In the 1980s Angus Place and Baal Bone Collieries claimed cliff collapse were 'natural' - until the Department of Mineral Resources at the Airly Commission of Inquiry in 1994 stated clearly they were caused by longwall mining (125 collapses in Baal Bone and 55 in Angus Place over 2 years).
-Centennial Coal has continued to argue that longwall mining under THPSS swamps does not cause drying out of swamps or creeks disappearing down cracks - despite the extensive evidence that longwall mining does dry out swamps (e.g. Hensen 2010).
+On p.
+30 the MP refers to: 'Potential impact of subsurface mining on geological stability' and 'Past and future impact of subsidence from mining activities on elevated swamp profiles'.
+However the MP does not give a proper focus on just how serious this is.
+The history of the GOS campaign in Appendix 1 shows that there is a sorry history with coal companies regarding environmental protection.
+In the 1980s Angus Place and Baal Bone Collieries claimed cliff collapse were 'natural' - until the Department of Mineral Resources at the Airly Commission of Inquiry in 1994 stated clearly they were caused by longwall mining (125 in Baal Bone and 55 in Angus Place over 2 years).
+Centennial Coal has continued to argue that longwall mining under THPSS swamps did not cause drying out of swamps or creeks disappearing down cracks - despite the extensive evidence that longwall mining does dry out swamps (e.g. Hensen 2010).
 As I lobbied Centennial extensively over some years re a SCA over Airly and Genowlan (now Mugii Murumban SCA) we were informed: a) they would only mine half the coal; and b) they would never use longwalls.
 However they have gone back on that undertaking, and now take two thirds of the coal and are using longwalls (albeit narrower than at Springvale).
-As a result there has been extensive subsidence way beyond the 150 mm promised by Centennial - and major cracking of pagodas.
-They have now been fine for breaking that commitment.
-Similarly, Centennial could stop longwalls from going under swamps on Newnes Plateau (and hence protect these EECs) and only lose perhaps 1-2% of the coal resource, but have refused to take this pro-environmental action.
+As a result there has been extensive subsidence way beyond the 150 mm promised by Centennial and serious cracking of pagodas.
+They have now been fined for breaking their commitment re subsidence.
+Similarly, Centennial could stop longwalls from mining under swamps on Newnes Plateau and only lose perhaps 1-2% of the coal resource, but have refused to take this pro-environmental action.
 Hence the Endangered Ecological Swamp Communities remain under serious threat (especially in a climate change world) where large areas could be degraded or cease to exist.
 NPWS needs to undertake extensive mediation with mining companies such as Centennial to ensure that their activities do NOT impact adversely on the SCA.
-Mining companies cannot continue to make promises that there will be 'no impact', when clearly there has been (and still is) major impact on the ecological integrity of GOS.
+Mining companies cannot continue to make promises that there will be no impact, when clearly there has been (and still is) major impact on the ecological integrity of GOS.
 The importance of this issue cannot be downplayed, and must be addressed to protect the conservation values of GOS.